CloudWithChris/cloudwithchris.com/content/blog/githubactions-testsummary-go/index.md

 - Golang
 - Developers
 - App Development
+- Testing
 banner: "images/banner.png"
-title: Using GitHub Actions to test your Go code
+title: Using GitHub Actions to summarise your Go tests
 ---
 GitHub recently posted about a new GitHub Action that can be used to summarise your test results.
 The action is called `test-summary/action`, available at [github.com/test-summary/action](https://github.com/test-summary/action).
 There are several examples on how to use the action at [github.com/test-summary/examples](https://github.com/test-summary/examples).
 However, there were no examples on how to use this with Go.
 I [contributed a pull request](https://github.com/test-summary/examples/pull/1) which showed how to achieve this.
 In this post, I will show how to use the action with Go.

 ## Introducing the test-summary/action GitHub action

 I recently spotted the [upcoming job summaries capability](https://github.blog/changelog/2022-05-09-github-actions-enhance-your-actions-with-job-summaries/) announced on the GitHub changelog.
-I've been eagerly waiting for this to come to fruition.
+I've been eagerly waiting for this capability to come to the platform.

 Fast forward a couple of weeks, and I spotted [another post from GitHub](https://www.linkedin.com/posts/github_github-test-summaryaction-show-a-helpful-activity-6931315954572292096-LYht) on LinkedIn.
-This post was about a new GitHub Action called `test-summary/action`, which appears to be made by Edward Thomson.
+This post was about a new GitHub Action called `test-summary/action`, which appears to be made by [Edward Thomson](https://twitter.com/ethomson).
 It's a simple action that can be used to summarise your test results.
-It looks as though this action uses the job summary capability that I mentioned from the changelog.
+It looks as though this action uses the job summary capability that was announced in the GitHub changelog.

-I thought it would be a good idea to try it out with Go.
-After exploring the [examples repository](https://github.com/test-summary/examples) for the GitHub action, I found that an example didn't yet exist for Go.
+Given my recent journey into Go, I thought it would be a good idea to try it out with the Go language.
+After exploring the [examples repository](https://github.com/test-summary/examples) for the ``test-summary/action`` GitHub action, I found that an example didn't yet exist for Go.
 I decided to create one.

-The ``test-summary/action`` action is currently able to build summarised based on JUnit XML or the TAP test output.

-This immediately got me thinking, is it possible to use the action with Go?
+The ``test-summary/action`` action can summarised test results based on the JUnit XML or the TAP test output.
+This immediately got me thinking, is it even possible to use the action with Go?

+Spoiler alert, the answer is yes - Though we need to convert to one of the other formats first.
+Let's first explore the options.

 ## Options to output Go tests to alternate formats

 Typically, Go tests are executed by using the ``go test`` command.
-As far as I'm aware, this command is typically coupled with additional bash commands to output to a file.
+As far as I'm aware, this command is typically coupled with additional bash commands to output the contents to a file.

-There is no capability to output in the JUnit XML or TAP test output format from the default testing package.
-This then started me on a trail of research.
+There is no capability to output the test results directly to JUnit XML or TAP test output format from the default testing package.
+This then started a trail of research.
 What are the options to convert the test output to a format that can be used with the action?

-For the TAP test output - I stumbled upon [this GitHub repository](https://github.com/mndrix/tap-go), though it looks like the GitHub repository is archived / read only.
-Unfortunately, I couldn't find any alternate shims / examples to convert from the default test format into TAP.
+For the TAP test output - I stumbled upon [this GitHub repository](https://github.com/mndrix/tap-go), though it looks like the project is archived / read only.
+Unfortunately, I couldn't find any alternative shims / examples which convert from the default Go test format into TAP.

-However, the JUnit XML format proved to be a little more successful.
-I quickly found the [go-junit-report GitHub repository](https://github.com/jstemmer/go-junit-report), which is a simple library that can be used to convert the Go test output format into the JUnit XML output (making it usable with the action).
+However, the JUnit XML format proved to be more promising.
+I quickly found the [go-junit-report GitHub repository](https://github.com/jstemmer/go-junit-report).
+This is a library that can be used to convert the Go test output format into the JUnit XML output (making it usable with the action).

 ### Using the go-junit-report

 To use the go-junit-report library, you first need to install it.
 This is done by running the following command (which will be very familiar if you've installed any other Go tools).